mrpriyansh/mrpriyansh/README.md

 - 💬 Ask me about **JS, ReactJs, NodeJs, Golang, Competitive Programming**

-- 💬 Discuss new technologies
+- 💬 Discuss new technologies & solutions

 - 📫 To reach me, use **gaharana98@gmail.com**